PROTOTYPE TO PRODUCTION

 To help give your company a competitive edge when you’re transitioning from product design to manufacturing, rapid prototyping helps you save time and money.
-The main benefit of prototyping lies in something called design verification, which provides the opportunity to identify any potential design flaws before a product goes into full-scale production.
-This is incredibly important because the further along the developmental cycle these errors are discovered, the greater the cost is to fix them.
+The main benefit of prototyping lies in design verification, which provides the opportunity to identify any potential design flaws before a product goes into full-scale production.
+This is incredibly important because the further along in the developmental cycle these errors are discovered, the greater the cost is to fix them.
 Certain die cast components can be especially costly, with tooling prices often running into six figures.

 Prototyping Die Cast Parts

 By accurately creating an exact prototype of your die-cast design, you’ll be able to discover any errors before multiple products are created.
 Again, the cost of discovering any design errors after the die cast tooling process is complete can be financially devastating for a business.
 Tool rework is an obvious cost, but additional costs can include shorter tool life and late delivery of a company’s product to the marketplace.
 A delay in introducing a product to the market can result in a loss of sales and even a loss of gross market share that can be difficult to recover from.
 So, appropriate use of today’s prototyping technologies can help manufacturers avoid these needless additional costs and stressful financial situations.

 Casting With Aluminum